COMPSCI331-2021/lab-git/README.md

 For this exercise, the three developers will again make three changes (this time adding features), but this time on different branches.
 **Before starting this exercise, please make sure that all three developers pull the latest source code from the repository.**

-Feature 1 by Dev1 is to implement the increment method **incrementToEven()** that increases the counter to the next even number. implement the decrement method **decrementToEven()** that decrease the counter the previous even number.
+Feature 1 by Dev1 is to implement the increment method **incrementToEven()** that increases the counter to the next even number, and implement the decrement method **decrementToEven()** that decrease the counter the previous even number.

-Feature 2 by Dev2 is to implement the increment method **incrementToPrime()** that increases the counter to the next prime number. implement the decrement method **decrementToPrime()** that decrease the counter the previous prime number.
+Feature 2 by Dev2 is to implement the increment method **incrementToPrime()** that increases the counter to the next prime number, and implement the decrement method **decrementToPrime()** that decrease the counter the previous prime number.

 Feature 3 by Dev3 is to implement the **countFrequency()** method.
-This method count the number of word in the given sentence.
-Also, you must refactor the code implemented by dev1 and dev2.
-The code refactoring should improve the overall quality of source code such as getting rid of replicate code, apply the standard code convention, etc.
+This method count the number of words in the given sentence.
+Dev3 should also consider refactoring the code implemented by Dev1 and Dev2.
+The code refactoring should improve the overall quality of source code such as getting rid of duplicate code, apply the standard code convention, and so on.

 #### Development Process

-Each dev works on these features on three separately branches namely feature1, feature2 and feature3 before merging them into the master branch.
+Each dev works on these features on three separate branches, namely feature1, feature2 and feature3, before merging them into the master branch.
 The overall process is:

 <ol>
   <li>Dev1,2,3 - clone the project to local repository</li>